preludeorg/pneuma/README.md

 Change the address field to the location of Prelude Operator, if you are running your agent on a different computer.

-### Note on GRPC

-gRPC relies on protocol buffers to determine the structure of the data between client <--> server (beacons).
+> gRPC relies on protocol buffers to determine the structure of the data between client <--> server (beacons).
 This is statically compiled, so if anything changed in the beacon properties the following command will recompile the buffer:
 ```